ChooseFI

 • Personal Finance Foundations: Rishi began his finance journey at age 6, influenced by his parents and their reading habits.
 Early exposure is crucial for understanding financial concepts.

 • Practical Experience: The best lessons come from real-life scenarios.
-Rishi emphasizes managing an allowance, recognizing needs vs. wants, and making choices about spending and saving to foster financial literacy.
+Managing an allowance, recognizing needs vs. wants, and making choices about spending and saving foster financial literacy.

-• Invest Early: Rishi highlights the importance of starting investments young to take advantage of compounding returns.
+• Invest Early: Starting investments young takes advantage of compounding returns.
 The earlier you begin investing, the greater your potential savings by retirement.

 • Balancing Income and Expenses: Finding a balance between spending on experiences and saving for the future is key to financial well-being.
 Understanding your values helps prioritize budget decisions.